-- 1) Perform an independent analysis on contact and search data in future years. - 2) Commission data audits in 2022 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.
+- 1) Perform an independent analysis on contact and search data in the upcoming year. - 2) Commission data audits in 2025 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.

-The comprehensive analysis of the data included in this report demonstrates that the Arlington Police Department has complied with the Texas Racial Profiling Law and all of its requirements.
-Further, the report demonstrates that the police department has incorporated a comprehensive racial profiling policy, currently offers information to the public on how to file a compliment or complaint, commissions quarterly data audits in order to ensure validity and reliability, collects and commissions the analysis of tier 2 data, and ensures that the practice of racial profiling will not be tolerated.
+The comprehensive data analysis performed serves as evidence that the Arlington Police Department has complied with the Texas Racial Profiling Law and all of its requirements.
+Further, the report demonstrates that the police department has incorporated a comprehensive racial profiling policy, currently offers information to the public on how to file a compliment or complaint, commissions quarterly data audits in order to ensure validity and reliability, collects and commissions the analysis of Tier 2 data, and ensures that the practice of racial profiling will not be accepted or tolerated.